 In normal circumstances, showing symptoms of a cold are often just a distraction; but at a time like this it can be very worrying for ourselves, our families and friends.
 Contracting a cold or flu every year is usually unavoidable but steps can be taken to stop it being extensive or knocking us off our training plans.
 Let’s uncover the things you should use to give your immune system the best help to keep you fighting fit.

 Limit suppression by training progression

-It’s no secret that to be a successful fighter takes hard work - training many hours a day, 5-7 days a week.
-Training hard comes at a price.
+It’s no secret that to make incremental improvements to your strength, speed or endurance it takes regular prolonged activity many days per week.
+But training hard comes at a price.
 Putting the hard work part to one side, heavy training temporarily suppresses the body’s natural defence against infection; this is especially true immediately after exercise.
 This period is known as ‘the open window theory’, a potential window for infection.
 This immune suppression quickly subsides following rest and refuelling, with the aim of coming back stronger.
 In the long term, if you follow a structured training programme, your immune defences will be further enhanced and hopefully will protect you against any seasonal bugs.

 Before heading for magic potions that may help in boosting your immune system, a fighter should first ensure that the basic nutrition principles are put in place.
 Having a healthy balanced diet that consists of:

 - 55-60% carbohydrate, 20-25% protein and 15-20% fat

 - 5 pieces of different coloured fruit and vegetables per day

 - Eating low glycaemic carbohydrate throughout the day

 - Eating protein rich foods, with carbohydrate following training

 - Drinking at least 2.5 litres of water per day